heyzameer/Brototype-MERN/Nodejs/NodeJS-Tutorials/03-libuv/pendings.md

 ## Definition

-Cookies are small text files that websites store on a user's computer to remember information about the user, such as login details, preferences, or shopping cart items.
+Cookies are small text files that websites store on a user computer to remember information about the user, such as login details, preferences, or shopping cart items.
 They are sent back to the website with each subsequent request, allowing the website to recognize the user and provide a personalized experience.

 ## Detailed Explanation